ykhurshid/qutebrowser_dark_solarized/README.md

-# Qutebrowser Dark Solarized
+# Qutebrowser Dark Dracula

-[Dark solarized](http://ethanschoonover.com/solarized) css stylesheet for the [qutebrowser](https://qutebrowser.org).
-Make the web like your terminal ! :)
+This is a fork of the [Dark solarized](http://ethanschoonover.com/solarized) css stylesheet for the [qutebrowser](https://qutebrowser.org).
+This is the same thing but themed towards the [Dracula](https://draculatheme.com) instead.

-I tried to adapt it to content sites that did not work well (documentation, media ...).

-Please note I'm not a front guy and there is a lot to improve.
-I just wanted to have all my sites in dark :)

 ## Screenshots